mattclouts/UMvsOSU/README.md

-UM vs. OSU FlappyBird Game in browser
+UM vs. OSU FlappyBird Game

 Created by Matt Cloutier at The University of Michigan